-Preatoni (a European property developer) has bought a 100 per cent stake in Dubai Star Tower, a project under construction in Jumeira Lake Towers, as it expands its presence in the region.
+Preatoni, a European property developer, has bought a 100 per cent stake in Dubai Star Tower, a project under construction in Jumeirah Lake Towers, as it expands its presence in the region.

-The Dubai Star Tower will rise to 48 floors and contain 600 units.
-The development will incorporate retail, office space and residential units in addition to a spa and swimming pool.
+The Dubai Star Tower will rise to 45 floors and incorporate retail, office space and residential units in addition to a spa and swimming pool.
 The tower is scheduled for completion before the end of 2015.

 Ernesto Preatoni, founder and chairman of Preatoni Real Estate, said: “We anticipate huge demand for this tower from investors.”

-The company has built $3.3 billion worth of projects in the MENA region to date, including the Domina Coral Bay Resort in Sharm El Sheikh Egypt, which has already sold 16,000 units.
+The company has built $3.3bn worth of projects in the MENA region to date, including the Domina Coral Bay Resort in Sharm El Sheikh Egypt, which has already sold 16,000 units.

 “We have started expanding our portfolio of residential and commercial complexes in Dubai.
 We are scouting other projects for long-term investment and ownership.”